 Centralized Security Functions

-The system would benefit from centralized security services such as a key management, crypto functions and security log collectors.
-If applicable standards are not yet available, recommendations to define these services may be necessary.
+The system should take benefit from centralized security services such as key management, crypto functions and security log collectors.
+If applicable standards are not yet available for such services, initiating such standards should be evaluated.

 Security Logging